 Back in 2011 when I was first learning about Node.js, I came across a video/talk by an excited Yahoo engineer.
-He talked about the awesome power of server-side DOM-based processing of HTML before sending the page to the browser.
-The claim is that by doing most of the page assembly on the server overall performance is improved -- the server has better bandwidth to the supporting services to retrieve content to render, and therefore all the round-trips to gather that stuff runs more quickly on the server than in a browser.
+He talked about the awesome power of server-side DOM-based processing of HTML, in Node.js, before sending the page to the browser.
+He claimed that by doing most of the page assembly on the server overall performance would be improved -- because the server has better bandwidth to the supporting services to retrieve content to render, and therefore all the round-trips to gather that stuff runs more quickly on the server than in a browser.
 Especially when that browser is in the middle of a farm field in the boondocks.

 The name?
 "Mahabhuta" is the Sanskrit name for the five elements, with Akasha being one of those elements.
 The Mahabhuta engine deals with HTML Elements, so it seems like a fitting name.
 Mahabhuta was originally developed for AkashaCMS, hence the association.
 It can be used by other software.